wifinigel/wiperf/docs/README_WLANPi_Config.md

 # Wireless Client Configuration (wpa_supplicant.conf)

-When the WLANPi is flipped in to Wiperf mode, it will need to join the SSID under test to run the configured tests.
-We need to provide a configuration (that is only used in Wiperf mode) to allow the WLANPi to join a WLAN.
+When the WLAN Pi is flipped in to Wiperf mode, it will need to join the SSID under test to run the configured tests.
+We need to provide a configuration (that is only used in Wiperf mode) to allow the WLAN Pi to join a WLAN.

-Edit the following file with the configuration and credentials that will be used by the WLANPi to join the SSID under test once it is switched in to Wiperf mode (make edits logged in as the wlanpi user):
+Edit the following file with the configuration and credentials that will be used by the WLAN Pi to join the SSID under test once it is switched in to Wiperf mode (make edits logged in as the wlanpi user):

 ```
         cd /home/wlanpi/wiperf/conf/etc/wpa_supplicant